 OUR GOALS AND STRATEGY

-Any member of the association adheres to the QUAMED Charter and considers the access to quality essential drugs as a human right, universal and inalienable.
-QUAMED and its members commit themselves therefore to make every effort to improve procurement practices into the pharmaceutical industry and to participate in a wider awareness of the problem.
+Any member of the association adheres to the QUAMED Charter and considers access to quality essential drugs as a human right, universal and inalienable.
+QUAMED and its members commit themselves therefore to make every effort to improve procurement practices in the pharmaceutical industry and to participate in a wider awareness of the problem.
 QUAMED is not involved in any manufacturing activity, distribution or sales of drugs.